 Persistent gender roles

 Dads want to be equal partners at home.
 While modern dads have made great strides in caring for young children, the work environments of modern dads have not caught up with the 2 working parent reality.
-Most workplaces of today are not any more accommodating of a dad's participation in child care than workplaces of the past.
+Most workplaces are not any more accommodating of a dad's participation in child care than workplaces of the past.
 In fact, many would point out that the demands of high powered positions and mid-level jobs provide tenuous job security and are more stringent than ever, making it scary for fathers to request flexible schedules in order to share responsibility for kids in a 2 parent working family.

 You can make it work